 Each year, the Division must report to Commerce all currently active homelessness housing and services programs.
-The Annual Report includes two parts: 1) program information, how the program is identified in HMIS, and 2) program funding information, including all of the funding sources that support each program.
-Contractors are required to provide this information to Division staff in a timely way upon request to comply with Commerce requirements.
+The Annual Report includes two parts: 1) program information, how the program is identified in HMIS (the Housing Inventory Chart), and 2) program funding information (the Expenditure Report), including all of the funding sources that support each program.
+Contractors are required to provide this information to Division staff by a given deadline to comply with Commerce requirements.